Category: 2_Free State / Vrystaat

 Koos Mof: What do you mean!?
 Everyone knows this is my gate and I always turn in here!
 I LIVE HERE!

-So now Mom’s in Azalea Gardens and Dad will be joining her soon, so it was time to fetch the desk.
-Dismantle, ship on the back of and inside of my Ford bakkie and re-assemble in my office.
+So now Mom was in Azalea Gardens, and soon the house in Ivy Road would be sold, so it was time to fetch the desk.
+My inheritance!
+So I dismantled it, loaded it on the back of and inside of my Ford bakkie double-cab and re-assembled it in my lovely & tidy home office.

 It looks good.

-Very importantly, the key is in the top drawer, attached to a label ticket.
+Very importantly, the key is in the top drawer, attached by string to a faded cardboard label ticket.
 Written in (I suppose) Annie’s handwriting: “Key of Frank’s Desk.”
 Interesting, as there’s no lock or keyhole in the desk, nor any of its drawers!

 ‘Fraid it wasnt in my care for long, Annie!
-It has moved on.
-Into Sheila’s care now, as I’ve sold my home.
-Took it apart again – 14 separate pieces) and schlepped it down to her in my same Ford bakkie.
+Only a few years later it moved on.
+It’s in sister Sheila’s care now, as I’ve sold my home.
+Once again I took it apart – 14 separate pieces – and schlepped it in my same Ford bakkie to Sheila’s place.
 I took care to make sure she got the key, too.

 Harrismith had a very successful sportscar designer!
 Sheila reminded me on her facebook.
 He was a big mate of Polly du Plessis.
 They called each other Sissel Pud (du Plessis backwards) and Tweedie (de Witt backwards).
 Verster was captain of the rugby team and Mary Bland’s boyfriend.
 He dopped a few years and was in JC when she wrote matric.
 A real gentleman, says Mary.
 When she left to go nursing he said, ‘My fear is that we don’t meet again – worse, that we’re living in the same city and we don’t even know it.’
 Sensitive soul.